This is my review of the British Airways Galleries Club lounge in Heathrow Terminal 3.

 - British Airways (a oneworld partner of Finnair)

-- Cathay Pacific (the ‘official’ Finnair lounge) – review coming soon
+- Cathay Pacific (the ‘official’ Finnair lounge) – click here for my review

-- American Airlines (a oneworld partner of Finnair) – review coming soon
+- American Airlines (a oneworld partner of Finnair) – click here for my review

 I decided to visit them all!
-Having started off with the two third-party lounges (No 1 Traveller – outstanding, Swissport – dreadful) I moved on to the oneworld options.
+Having started off with the two third-party lounges (No 1 Lounge – outstanding, Swissport – dreadful) I moved on to the oneworld options.

 It is probably 3-4 years since I was last in the British Airways lounge in Terminal 3.
 I am not even sure that I have used it since it was refurbished in the Galleries style.